Launching Moon Monday sponsorships; the lack of a devil is definitely in the details

 I do have a provision to write an article for a sponsor on a theme of their choice but specifically not on their product in any way.
 Such an article will be a separate ask by the sponsor and will be written by me without their editorial input.
 For an example that best demonstrates such an article, check out my piece A brief history of space missions lost to human errors.

-What I do and will share with potential sponsors is bulk newsletter stats, such as the number of subscribers and overall open rate, which aren’t individually identifying in any way.
+What I do and will share with potential sponsors are the bulk newsletter stats, such as the number of subscribers and overall open rate, which aren’t individually identifying in any way.
 Nevertheless, you don’t even need to trust me when you can simply subscribe to my blog via RSS instead.

 I do think these policies will make it harder for me to find sponsors for Moon Monday but on the bright side only folks who really want to support what I do, like Epsilon3 and The Orbital Index, will be onboard Ship Luna.